lindaprotocol/documentation-en/docs/introduction/overview.md

 abi: the api information of the all the function of the smart contract
 bytecode: smart contract byte code

-call_value: TRX transferred into smart contract while call the contract
+call_value: LIND transferred into smart contract while call the contract
 consume_user_resource_percent: resource consumption percentage set by the developer

 name: smart contract name